-One of the strangest Evel Knievel playsets was the Escape From Snake Canyon set, which included a werewolf-style monster, boulders, and skull-adorned trees as obstacles for Knievel.
+One of the strangest Evel Knievel playsets was the Escape From Skull Canyon set (pictured below), which included a werewolf-style “Fierce Monster”, “realistic boulders”, skull-adorned trees as obstacles, and “mysterious voodoo symbols” for Knievel.

 In addition to the Evel Knievel stunt vehicles and playsets, Ideal also found much success with several die-cast Knievel vehicles, a series of miniatures, and even a board game.

 The tremendous success of the Knievel toys led to spin-off figures like Robbie Knievel, Teenage Daredevil (based on Knievel’s real-life son) and Derry Daring, a stuntwoman companion for Knievel.

 Other companies produced countless other Evel Knievel toys and novelties, including lunchboxes, bicycles, comic books, pillowcases, sheets, radios and model rockets.
 There was even an Evel Knievel electric toothbrush that was designed to look like the famous X-2 Skyrocket.

 Evel Knievel toys continued to be popular throughout the 1970s.
 Although they were discontinued after that time, these toys occupied a special place in the hearts of toy fanatics and continue to be highly sought-after collectables.